 Preparing for interviews or portfolios

 Students should review common interview questions, practice clear answers, and prepare examples that show their strengths.
+For programs that require portfolios or auditions, review each department’s specific submission guidelines, since these often differ from general admissions deadlines.

 Official Support and Verified Resources